OcMalde/fuse-phylotree/README.md

                         output directory name
   --species_tree SPECIES_TREE
                         Species tree to use as a support for the reconciliations (WARNING, must correspond to the taxid use in the other files !)
-  --gene_tree GENE_TREE
+  --infer_gene_tree INFER_GENE_TREE
-                        Gene tree to use as a support for the pastML and DGS reconciliation inference (WARNING, must correspond to the sequences in the multi fasta file !)
+                        Infer gene tree to use as a support for the pastML and DGS reconciliation inference (WARNING, user should check it and reroot it - we advise to only use it if you know what you are doing !)
   --plma_file PLMA_FILE
-                        Paloma-D output file (.agraph format, .dot, or .oplma format) --reconc_domains      Do a DGS reconciliation with known modules (pfam / prosite)
+                        Paloma-2 output file (.agraph format, .dot, or .oplma format) --reconc_domains      Do a DGS reconciliation with known modules (pfam / prosite)
 ```